nathanfelipe/nathanfelipe/README.md

 - Currently teching myself signal reconstruction and topological data analsyis<br>
 - You can find my academic CV on my [personal website](http://nathan.science)

+## Bio

+My name is Felipe Nathan de Oliveira Lopes, and I am currently a postdoctoral researcher on theoretical plasma astrophysics at the Max-Planck-Institut für Plasmaphysik, in Germany.
+I am also the former deputy spokesperson of the PostdocNet.
+I have a Ph.D. in Physics from the Ruhr-Universitat Bochum, in Germany, a M.Sc. in Theoretical Physics from the University of Brasilia, Brazil, and a M.Eng. in Nuclear Sciences from the Polytechnic University of Catalonia, Spain.
+Some of my primary areas of interest include plasma astrophysics, theoretical physics, and differential geometry.
+However, I also have a strong passion for the philosophy of science.
+Additionally, my experience working at the Barcelona Supercomputing Center has broadened my interests to include numerical simulations and high-performance computing. <br>

+At the Max-Planck-Institut, I am currently working on a novel field theoretical approach to better understand turbulence in astrophysics.
+More details about that model can be found on my personal webpage.  ​At the PostdocNet, together with the steering group, we were responsible to represent the Postdocs of all 84 Max Planck Institutes.
+In collaboration with the General Administration of the Max Planck Society, the network is striving to enhance working conditions and promote more open and transparent scientific practices.
+Our efforts also extend to advocating for greater diversity in academia and fostering improved communication between scientists and society. <br>

+Furthermore, on my free time I like to play around with rather fun mathematical methods to extract information from multidimensional complex data.
+More specifically, I have a particular interest in Data Science, Machine Learning and Topological Data Analysis.
+I am currently trying to understand how one could use persistent homology in time series analysis in order to develop topologically driven hidden markovian models and develop a robust methodology for motifs detection. <br>

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/felipenathhan/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/nathan-de-oliveira/)